Sleep Apnea (cont.)

 - Topical nasal decongestants such as oxymetazoline and neosynephrine, also can temporarily improve nasal swelling.
 The problem is that they cannot be used for more than 3 to 5 days without decreased effectiveness and withdrawal symptoms.

-- People who have obstructive sleep apnea due to hypothyroidism (low thyroid hormone production) improve with thyroid replacement therapy.
-However, people with normal thyroid function will not improve with this therapy.
+- People who have obstructive sleep apnea due to hypothyroidism (low thyroid hormone production) is uncommon.
+However, som have improved with thyroid replacement therapy.
+People with normal thyroid function will not improve with this therapy.

 - People who have obstructive sleep apnea due to obesity may improve with diet medications if they are effective in assisting with weight loss.